-Although there are a number of good Catholic colleges and universities from which to choose, here are some things to think about when discerning if Christendom College is for you.
+Although there are a number of good Catholic colleges and universities from which to choose, here are some things to think about when discerning if Christendom College is right for you.

 1. Christendom’s academic program offers excellence, rigor, and personal attention.

 - Christendom’s faculty inspire excellence, with over 85% of them holding a terminal degree in their field.

 - The average class has 18-22 students, and all classes are taught by professors, never Teacher Assistants (TAs).

 - Professors spend quality time with students outside of class, particularly during weekly office hours.

 - The program’s core curriculum and emphasis on reading and writing is second to none – and is the key to the success of the alumni.

-- Faculty serve as mentors and friends, and are truly interested in the lives of their students.
+- Faculty serve as mentors and friends, and are invested in the lives of their students.

 2. Christendom is a smaller school, but at the same time, it offers lots of opportunities to expand and broaden your horizons.

 - Many opportunities to gain important leadership skills and do internships.

-- Many athletic, musical, performance, and outreach opportunities available.
+- Many athletic, musical, performance, and outreach opportunities are available–with more than 100 official events taking place on campus each academic year.

 - Students can spend a semester abroad, studying in Rome, or three weeks in the summer in Ireland.

 - There are a variety of clubs and activities to keep everyone busy.

 - Many of today’s top speakers give students the opportunity to expand their intellectual horizons.

 3. Christendom is committed to giving its students a personalized educational experience to help them succeed in all their pursuits.

-- Personalized Academic Resources for students who are struggling academically.
+- Personalized Academic Resources to help students cultivate good study habits and succeed academically.

 - GRE test preparation provided on campus for free, with the college reimbursing students who take the GRE.

-- Dedicated to forming the whole person: intellectually, spiritually, morally, physically.
+- Dedicated to forming the whole person: intellectually, spiritually, morally, and socially.

 4. Christendom’s education prepares its students for life and the pursuit of happiness.